Experts say sleeping on your side is best for easing lower back pain and reducing 3 a.m. wake-ups — here's why

 "Side sleeping can be particularly beneficial for people who experience lower back discomfort, as the position supports spinal alignment," says the physiotherapist.

-2. Those who have breathing issues during sleep
+2. People with breathing issues during sleep

 Dr. McAllister says that people whose breathing becomes compromised when back sleeping should try side sleeping.